stoway/StowayNet.Extensions.DependencyInjection/README.en-us.md

 #### Sample 2：`StowayDependencyAttribute`

-Adding the attribute `StowayDependencyAttribute` to class, specifying the `StowayDependencyType` parameter, the lifecycles of `Transient`、`Scoped`、 `Singleton` can be injected, but it cannot be injected for subclasses that inherit it.
+Adding the attribute `StowayDependencyAttribute` to class, specifying the `StowayDependencyType` parameter, the lifecycles of `Transient`、`Scoped`、 `Singleton` can be injected, the attribute can be inherited by derived classes.

 ```c#